skultimate/netflow/user-stories/DeviceTrafficPattern.md

 What do they need?
 ---------------------
-As an operator in a NoC, I would like to monitor **Utilization** of interfaces of all critical devices  (X switches, X routers, X hosts etc.)  in my branch location(s) conneced to LAN/ WAN network based on various KPI’s (IN Utilization (%), OUT Utilization (%), Max Utilization(%) etc.) calculated every 5 mins in near real-time, so that they can proactively trigger **"Excessive Utilization"** alerts if the interface utilization crosses above threshold of 50 percent.
+As an operator in a NoC, I would like to monitor **Utilization** of interfaces of all critical devices  (X switches, X routers)  in my branch location(s) conneced to LAN/ WAN network based on various KPI’s (IN Utilization (%), OUT Utilization (%), Max Utilization(%) etc.) calculated every 5 mins in near real-time, so that they can proactively trigger **"Excessive Utilization"** alerts if the interface utilization crosses above threshold of 50 percent.
 The subscribers of "Excessive Utilization" alert could be the following downstream service(s):

 - **RCA Service** correlating  "Excessive Interface Utilization" to failures/exceptions in the network.
 - **Topology Service** identifing tenant services and applications.